evodify/evodify.github.io/_pages/cv.md

 * R project
 * Evolutionary Processes

-I also teach how to use Linux and open-source software on <a href="https://www.youtube.com/AverageLinuxUser" target="_blank">YouTube</a>.

 ## Internship and Training

 **25 – 27 Mar, 2019** – <a href="https://coderefinery.org/workshops/2019-03-25-stockholm/" target="_blank">Sustainable Software Development</a>, Stockholm, Sweden.